felipecorrea/python-pocket/README.md

 ## Using

-**get_access_token.py**: Is a tool to obtain an Authentication token for API calls.
+Run the **get_access_token.py** tool to obtain an Authentication token for API calls.

-To create an instance of the pocket.API with login credentials, run:
+In order to create an instance of the pocket.API with login credentials, run:

 ```
 >>> import pocket
 >>> api = pocket.Api(consumer_key='consumer_key',
                      access_token='access_token')
 ```

+### Adding Items to Pocket

+**Required Permissions**: In order to use the /v3/add endpoint, your consumer key must have the "Add" permission.

 To add an Item to your Pocket list: